12aug2002 to 06feb2004

 We immediately fled Tempe, just in case Johnny Motorcycle Dork called in anything.
 (Don't laugh.
 Nothing more petty than a bored cop.)
 After a closing-time visit to Chez Nous (I had a soda, thank you), we ended up at Phoenix's Roadrunner Park.
 Parks have "hours," whatever that's supposed to mean for a park.
 And we were in the park at two or three in the morning.
 So, big criminals we.

-I remember hearing a comedian tell about being pulled over for running a red light and having the cop tell him, "I can let you go on the red light, but your expired registration .. there's no way I can let that go."
+I remember hearing a comedian tell about being pulled over for running a red light and having the cop tell him, "I can let you go on the red light, but your expired registration ...
+I'm not going to be able to let that go."
 The comedian couldn't believe that running a red light, which could actually KILL SOMEONE, could be considered less important than paperwork.
-To those in power, power is all that matters, which puts paperwork up top of the food chain.
+To those in power, power is what matters, which puts paperwork up top of the food chain.
 Whatever their contrary claims, order-givers and order-followers do not care about freedom, or justice, or even safety.
 They care about control.

 So, back to the park, where we're just sitting for a while, and a cop cruiser pulls in.
-So we move to another part of the large park.
+So we move to another, darker, part of the large park.
 And there's the cop cruiser again.
 We return to where we were in the first place.
 The cruiser pulls in again and stops by my car.
 Both cops get out and start shining flashlights into it.
-Great.
-3 a.m.
+Great; a 3 a.m.
 Bored Cop Situation.

 Surveying the scene, liberty-loving Stella is getting angry, as am I. At this point, however, I just want the petty bastards to leave, so we can leave.
 They linger, unfortunately, and we were thinking they might get the car booted or towed or something, so we begin to walk in that direction to ... what?
 "Explain" things?
 Explain what?
 There's nothing to explain.
 Stella said not to worry, that she would do all the talking.
 I preferred to stay in the shadows until they left.
 I told her of my never participate in unprovoked cop confrontations of any kind policy.
 She reassured me that she would handle it.
 I would stay quiet.
 That was the plan.